InfraLore/make_for_devops/chapters/02-executable_readme.md

 commands that no longer exist, environment variables that were renamed months ago, or dependencies that have evolved beyond recognition.
-After thirty minutes of archaeological detective work, you either give up or cobble together a working setup through trial and error.
+After thirty minutes of archaeological detective work, you either give up or cobble together a working setup by fumbling toward a solution.

 This scenario plays out thousands of times daily across engineering teams worldwide, and it represents a fundamental failure of traditional documentation